garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week10/data rate.md

-speed of sending information across a chan
+speed of sending information across a channel